dcts/12startups12months/README.md

 - **Time Visualizer Library**: HTML / CSS library to display time across different countries. when you hover over it you can see your current time + time remaining timer.
 - **CoinMarkeCapInstitutions**: https://youtu.be/_smIE-yixDg?t=345 Coinmarketcap with all coins that institutional investors can see.

+# Silly
+- **cameo for celebrity doubles**: you would live a personal shoutout from a celebrity but cameo is too expensive?
+Worry not, we have top class celebrity doubles that are a quarter of the price that cameo.

 # UTILITY FOR MYSELF
 - **TrackYourLife**: Define custom goals and track their progression (habbit forming)
 - **Bartender App**: lets you create, manage and share your cocktail recipes.
 For pasionate bartenders.